 \subsection{Architecture of ORD-BKI}

-The research presented in\cite{ref48} introduces the S-BKI model, which infers grid attributes for discrete semantic grid maps to achieve continuous and dense semantic mapping.
-To enable a fair comparison, the S-BKI model is built upon, utilizing LiDAR point clouds as input.
+The research presented in \cite{ref48} introduces the S-BKI model, which infers grid attributes for discrete semantic grid maps to achieve continuous and dense semantic mapping.
+To ensure a fair comparison, the S-BKI model is constructed using LiDAR point clouds as input.
 Based on the vehicle's geometric passability, a feasible domain recognition model, ORD-BKI, is developed, which employs Bayesian Kernel Inference for semantic scene completion, as illustrated in Fig.~\ref{fig_9}.

-The ORD-BKI model utilizes the Bayesian SegNet\cite{ref46} network to extract semantic information from images, capturing the uncertainty of pixel-wise semantic segmentation.
+The ORD-BKI model utilizes the Bayesian SegNet \cite{ref46} network to extract semantic information from images, capturing the uncertainty of pixel-wise semantic segmentation.
 As shown in Fig.~\ref{fig_10}, the boundaries of road edges and vegetation with varying traversability in off-road environments are often ambiguous, prompting the choice of a network with uncertainty extraction capabilities to enhance the robustness of environmental recognition.

 The image semantic segmentation results are projected onto the point clouds to obtain semantically enriched point clouds.
-Due to the discrete and sparse nature of LiDAR point clouds, it is essential to model the distribution of grid semantic attributes during voxelization to infer the semantic attributes of neighboring grids\cite{ref48}.
-The ORD-BKI model employs Bayesian Kernel Inference for semantic scene completion, approximating a Gaussian process, which reduces the time complexity from cubic to linear complexity\cite{ref47}.
+Due to the discrete and sparse nature of LiDAR point clouds, it is essential to model the distribution of grid semantic attributes during voxelization to infer the semantic attributes of neighboring grids \cite{ref48}.
+The ORD-BKI model exploits Bayesian Kernel Inference to achieve semantic scene completion, approximating a Gaussian process, which reduces the time complexity from cubic to linear complexity \cite{ref47}.
 The Nearest Neighbor algorithm is then used to assign semantics, generating dense semantic occupancy results.
 The model utilizes an anisotropic kernel function for inference and analyzes the model results under historical frame point cloud inputs.
-The geometric passability analysis method employed by the model is consistent with the discussions presented earlier in the article.
+The geometric passability analysis method adopted by the model is consistent with the discussions demonstrated earlier in the article.

 The anisotropic kernel function is as follows:

 where $d_M$ represents the Mahalanobis distance, calculated using the formula: